Is There a Penalty for using Twitter Scheduling apps?

 “We believe (posting with scheduling tools) gets lower engagement.”

 Ian also challenged us to test this in the live broadcast.

-For this Social Media Lab experiment, I’ll use the same 10 links (with the same text and link) to make scheduling simpler.
+For this Social Media Lab experiment, we’ll use the same 10 links (with the same text and link) to make scheduling simpler.

 Here are the tweets: